Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Training/20211018/index.md

 - Forecast
 - Pitch/presentation.

-In respect of my involvement, I specified my **idea / concept description** as *The Distributed Autonomous Organisation of Quality Assurance. * taken from a longstanding tagline for QA-DAO.
-My **reasons for joining** are *To learn how to develop tools for distributed entrepreneurs. * The **progress in 6 months** I envisaged is *A distributed governance quality assurance consultancy* and **Need for Mentoring** is *designing entrepreneurship training and toolkits.
+In respect of my involvement ...
+- I specified my **idea / concept description** as *The Distributed Autonomous Organisation of Quality Assurance.* taken from a longstanding tagline for QA-DAO.
+- My **reasons for joining** are *To learn how to develop tools for distributed entrepreneurs.*
+- The **progress in 6 months** I envisaged is *A distributed governance quality assurance consultancy*
+- and **Need for Mentoring** is *designing entrepreneurship training and toolkits.
 Budgeting.*.

-My original Catalyst proposal was in **Fund 5**.
-My **development stage** is *I’ve created working prototypes*.
-The **Ambitions for project** are *I would like to hire a team / employees.* I am uncertain **when I will raise money** nor am I sure if I need further funding.
+My original Catalyst proposal was ...
+- in **Fund 5**.
+- My **development stage** is *I’ve created working prototypes*.
+- The **Ambitions for project** are *I would like to hire a team / employees.*
+- I am uncertain **when I will raise money** nor am I sure if I need further funding.
 As at present this is subject to the outcome of Catalyst Fund 6 proposals such as [Distributed Auditability](https://cardano.ideascale.com/a/dtd/Distributed-Auditability/366707-48088) and [Open-Source Training](https://cardano.ideascale.com/a/dtd/Open-Source-Training/368678-48088).
-I do have **working prototypes** such as ...
+- I do have **working prototypes** such as ...

 ![2021-10-22 (6)](https://user-images.githubusercontent.com/25156451/138475800-b78e5055-855b-4f14-a0b9-24eb8469b776.png)